Join the fight to save the healthiest of all sports

 Hopefully, this publicity can help to galvanise squash and racketball players to unite with a vision to protect and grow the sport.

 Clearly, the money crunchers at the big fitness chains care little about squash.
-Some hide courts around the back of the clubs, often next to the swimming pool boilers, while others are clearly hell bent on eradicating squash from their premises altogether because their accountants have figured out that they can cram a dozen exercise machines into the space required for a court.
+Some hide their few remaining courts around the back of the clubs, often next to the swimming pool boilers, while others are clearly hell bent on eradicating squash from their premises altogether because their accountants have figured out that they can cram a dozen exercise machines into the space required for a single squash court.

 They always miss the point that squash players will make the club a massive part of their social lives.
 It’s not just about the time the players spend on court, the accountants seem to ignore the money their squash members spend on rackets, clothing and restrings, and the significant secondary spend in the club bar.